Cyber Monday may be over, but great prices are here to stay.

 Teething mittens are mitts with textured rubber parts for your baby to chew on.

-If your baby chooses to chew or suck on her hands, even when offered a range of other teething toys, teething mittens are for you.
+If your baby chooses to chew or suck on their hands, even when offered a range of other teething toys, teething mittens are for you.

 The majority of teething mitts cost between $7 and $20, though some come as pairs and some don't.